 Create Now provides all the materials, resources and ongoing support for our programs.
 All of our workshops culminate with a fun party and gift bags with unique Certificates of Completion and lasting souvenirs for each student.

-The evaluation of our programs utilize SETS (Student Evaluation Tracking System) by Merge Education and ETO (Efforts to Outcomes) software.
+The evaluation of our programs utilize highly-acclaimed pre- and post surveys, plus ETO (Efforts to Outcomes) software.

-Our customized SETS program allows us to track instructional performance, consistency of effort, goal attainment, skill achievement, ability to concentrate, focus and listen, motivation, confidence and the ability to understand directions.
+Our customized surveys allows us to track instructional performance, consistency of effort, goal attainment, skill achievement, ability to concentrate, focus and listen, motivation, teamwork, confidence and the ability to understand directions.
+Our surveys were showcased by Youth Policy Institute as ideal templates for teachers to use and were presented to their other community partners in the LA Promise Neighborhood initiative.

 In addition, we gauge the milestones of our programs through: